hzhou/MyDef_Book/intro_easy.md

     close In
 ```

 It is straight Perl!
-Now you learned the trick!.
-Now if you are smart, you also learned how to go on and make your own magick!
+And now you learned the trick!